 9. 43% of consumers want brands to be more aggressive about showing sustainable products on-site to further personalize their shopping experience.

 10. 75% of environmentally-conscious consumers want brands to reduce the amount of packaging they use.

-Interested in more retail statistics to benchmark your performance?
+Interested in more retail & ecommerce statistics to benchmark your performance?

-Explore past and present Black Friday statistics to learn how and where consumers are investing their money during the most active weekend in retail.
+Explore past and present statistics in ecommerce to learn how and where consumers are investing their money, global performance, industry leaders and how uncover opportunities to grow: